Henry Ludlow (died 1639)

 Henry Ludlow (c.
-1577 – 13 October 1639) was an English politician who sat in the House of Commons between 1601 and 1611.
+1577 – 13 October 1639), of Tadley in the county of Hampshire, was an English politician who sat in the House of Commons between 1601 and 1611.

 Ludlow was the son of Sir Edmund Ludlow and his first wife Bridget Coker, daughter of Henry Coker of Mappowder, Dorset.
 He was educated at Hart Hall, Oxford in 1591 and at Middle Temple in 1595.

 In 1601, he was elected Member of Parliament for Andover.
 He was elected MP for Ludgershall in 1604.
 A piece of libellous verse "The Censure of the Parliament Fart" was composed in response to an audible emission by Ludlow in parliament in 1607.